 The GMRT antennas are 45 m alt-azimuth mounted parabolic prime-focus dishes.
-While the dishes can go down to an elevation of $16^{\circ}$ , at present, the elevation limit has been set at $17^{\circ}$ , giving a declination coverage from $-53^{\circ}$ to $+90^{\circ}$ .
+While the dishes can go down to an elevation of 16° , at present, the elevation limit has been set at 17° , giving a declination coverage from -53° to $+90^{\circ}$.
 The usable hour-angle range for different declinations is shown in Fig. 2.
-The slew speed of the antennas is $20^{\circ}$ /min on both axes and they are not operated when winds are higher than 40 km/h.
+The slew speed of the antennas is 20° /min on both axes and they are not operated when winds are higher than 40 km/h.
 There is a rotating turret at the focus on which the different feeds are mounted.
-The feeds presently available are the 151, 325, 610/235 and the 1000-1450 MHz feeds $^{1}$ .
+The feeds presently available are the 151, 325, 610/235 and the 1000-1450 MHz feeds 1 .
 The reflecting surface is formed by wire mesh and the efficiency of the antennas varies from 60% to 40%, from the lowest to the highest frequency.
 Both the orthogonal polarisations are brought to the control room from each antenna.
 The polarisations are circular for all feeds except the 1420 MHz feeds, which are linear.
 The 610 and 235 MHz feeds are coaxial, allowing simultaneous dual frequency observations to be carried out at these two frequency bands, albeit for only one polarisation per band.
-However, due to the upgrade this feed is getting replaced, and such dual frequency observations are possible for / with only a subset of the array (half the number of antennas) - please refer to Section 2.5 for details.
+However, due to the upgrade this feed is getting replaced with a broad band feed covering 550 to 850 MHz, and such dual frequency observations are no longer possible - please refer to Section 2.5 for details for the current status.

-&lt;sup>1See the upgrade section for update on changes to these feeds
+1See the upgrade section for update on changes to these feeds